POSITION: Associate Director - CIE

 Center for Interfaith Engagement

-LOCATION: Main Campus, Harrisonburg | SB 138
+LOCATION: Main Campus, Harrisonburg | CC 232

 PHONE: (540) 432-4674

-Trina has an M.A. in Conflict Transformation from the Center for Justice and Peacebuilding (CJP) at EMU and is also pursuing a Graduate Certificate in Nonprofit Leadership and Social Entrepreneurship.
-She is currently conducting a research study and for her thesis entitled, “Self-Care May Not Be Enough: Secondary Traumatic Stress and Peacebuilders: A Mixed Methods Study.”
-Trina also holds a B.A. in Theater and Psychology, with a minor in Justice, Peace and Conflict Studies from EMU.
+Trina calls herself a “faith-rooted peacebuilder.”
+She has an M.A. in Conflict Transformation from the Center for Justice and Peacebuilding (CJP) at EMU and is also pursuing a Graduate Certificate in Nonprofit Leadership and Social Entrepreneurship.
+In 2017, she successfully defended a thesis for CJP entitled, “Self-Care May Not Be Enough: Secondary Traumatic Stress and Organizations: A Multiple Methods Study.”

 Trina’s previous work experience includes a wide variety of nonprofits and government agencies, and was the interim director of CIE from July 2016 to August 2017.

 MA, EMU (CJP)